sonata-nfv/son-cli/README.md

 ```

-TODO: More detailed instructions for son-profile will be available soon (next major release is planned for end of June)!
+More detailed instructions for son-profile can be found on our [Wiki](https://github.com/sonata-nfv/son-cli/wiki/SONATA-Profiler).

 ## License
 The son-cli is published under Apache 2.0 license.
 Please see the LICENSE file for more details.